Marvin Webster: Professional career

 Webster was selected in the first round of both the NBA and ABA Drafts in 1975 (third overall by the Atlanta Hawks, first overall by the Denver Nuggets, respectively).
 After signing with the Nuggets, he was diagnosed with a form of hepatitis, and played only 38 games as a rookie in 1975–76.

-A 7' 1" center, Webster helped the Nuggets win the 1976-77 NBA Midwest Division and the SuperSonics the 1977-78 NBA Western Conference title.
+A 7' 1" center, Webster helped the Nuggets reach the 1976 ABA Finals and win the 1976–77 NBA Midwest Division championship as a backup to Dan Issel.
+Before the 1977–78 season, the Nuggets traded Webster, Paul Silas, and Willie Wise to the Seattle SuperSonics for Tom Burleson, Bobby Wilkerson and a first-round draft pick.
+With Webster as the starting center, rookie Jack Sikma, Gus Williams, and Dennis Johnson, the SuperSonics won the 1977–78 NBA Western Conference championship and reached the 1978 NBA Finals.
 His finest season was his single year with Seattle, in which he averaged 14.0 points, 12.6 rebounds, and 2.0 blocks per game.
 He raised his performance in the SuperSonics’ 22-game playoff run that year, averaging 16.1 points, 13.1 rebounds, and more than 2.6 blocks per game.
 Webster still holds the SuperSonics' record for rebounds in one half with 21.

 In 1978, the Knicks signed Webster as a free-agent.
 As compensation, the NBA awarded the SuperSonics the playing rights to power-forward Lonnie Shelton and the Knicks’ 1979 first-round draft pick.
 In his first season with the Knicks, Webster averaged 11.3 points per game and 10.9 rebounds per game.
 Webster never again reached double figures in either category in the NBA after that.
-Webster missed the 1984–85 and start of the 1985-86 season with hepatitis before retiring from the Knicks.
+Webster missed the 1984–85 and start of the 1985–86 season with hepatitis before retiring from the Knicks.

-Webster played briefly in the Continental Basketball Association, and later with the Milwaukee Bucks during the 1986-87 season.
+Webster played briefly in the Continental Basketball Association, and later with the Milwaukee Bucks during the 1986–87 season.

 Webster was found dead in a Tulsa, Oklahoma hotel room on April 4, 2009.
 He was 56 years old.
 It is believed that he died of a coronary artery disease.